-47 Financial statements portray the financial effects of transactions and other events by grouping them into broad classes according to their economic characteristics.
+47. Financial statements portray the financial effects of transactions and other events by grouping them into broad classes according to their economic characteristics.
 These broad classes are termed the elements of financial statements.
 The elements directly related to the measurement of financial position in the balance sheet are assets, liabilities and equity.
-The elements directly related to the measurement of performance in the statement of profit and loss are income and expenses.
+The elements directly related to the measurement of profit and loss are income and expenses.
 The cash flow statement usually reflects elements of statement of profit and loss and changes in balance sheet elements; accordingly, this Framework identifies no elements that are unique to this statement.

-48 The presentation of these elements in the balance sheet and the statement of profit and loss involves a process of sub-classification.
-For example, assets and liabilities may be classified by their nature or function in the business of the entity in order to display information in the manner most useful to users for purposes of making economic decisions.
+48. The presentation of these elements in the balance sheet and the statement of profit and loss involves a process of sub-classification.
+For example, assets and liabilities may be classified by their nature or function in the business of the enterprise in order to display information in the manner most useful to users for purposes of making economic decisions.

-Financial position
+Financial Position

-49 The elements directly related to the measurement of financial position are assets, liabilities and equity.
+49. The elements directly related to the measurement of financial position are assets, liabilities and equity.
 These are defined as follows:

-- (a) An asset is a resource controlled by the entity as a result of past events and from which future economic benefits are expected to flow to the entity. - (b) A liability is a present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow from the entity of resources embodying economic benefits. - (c) Equity is the residual interest in the assets of the entity after deducting all its liabilities.
+- (a) An asset is a resource controlled by the enterprise as a result of past events from which future economic benefits are expected to flow to the enterprise. - (b) A liability is a present obligation of the enterprise arising from past events, the settlement of which is expected to result in an outflow from the enterprise of resources embodying economic benefits. - (c) Equity is the residual interest in the assets of the enterprise after deducting all its liabilities.

-50 The definitions of an asset and a liability identify their essential features but do not attempt to specify the criteria that need to be met before they are recognised in the balance sheet.
-Thus, the definitions embrace items that are not recognised as assets or liabilities in the balance sheet because they do not satisfy the criteria for recognition discussed in paragraphs 82 to 98.
-In particular, the expectation that future economic benefits will flow to or from an entity must be sufficiently certain to meet the probability criterion in paragraph 83 before an asset or liability is recognised.
+50. The definitions of an asset and a liability identify their essential features but do not attempt to specify the criteria that need to be met before they are recognised in the balance sheet.
+Thus, the definitions embrace items that are not recognised as assets or liabilities in the balance sheet because they do not satisfy the criteria for recognition discussed in paragraphs 81 to 97.
+In particular, the expectation that future economic benefits will flow to or from an enterprise must be sufficiently certain to meet the probability criterion in paragraph 82 before an asset or liability is recognised.

-51 In assessing whether an item meets the definition of an asset, liability or equity, attention needs to be given to its underlying substance and economic reality and not merely its legal form.
-Thus, for example, in the case of finance leases, the substance and economic reality are that the lessee acquires the economic benefits of the use of the leased asset for the major part of its useful life in return for entering into an obligation to pay for that right an amount approximating to the fair value of the asset and the related finance charge.
-Hence, the finance lease gives rise to items that satisfy the definition of an asset and a liability and are recognised as such in the lessee's balance sheet.
+51. In assessing whether an item meets the definition of an asset, liability or equity, consideration needs to be given to its underlying substance and economic reality and not merely its legal form.
+Thus, for example, in the case of hire purchase, the substance and economic reality are that the hire purchaser acquires the economic benefits of the use of the asset in return for entering into an obligation to pay for that right an amount approximating to the fair value of the asset and the related finance charge.
+Hence, the hire purchase gives rise to items that satisfy the definition of an asset and a liability and are recognised as such in the hire purchaser's balance sheet.